hozumi/session-expiry/README.md

 Session-expiry is a Clojure/Ring middleware that set session expiration.
 Sessions are expired after a specified time from the last access.
 Expired session is removed when request come.
 So **if request doesn't come expired sessions aren't removed**(Any solution?).
-When session is removed, session id might not be changed or be changed.
-It depends on whether :session key is in the response map.
+Expired session is removed without changing session id.

 ## Usage